Csaenz10/Problems-solved-with-R-and-Python/README.md

 ![](nueces_mean-new-cases_day-ageclass.png)

-___

-#### 5. There are different numbers of people in the age brackets and thus we might expect more positive cases in some age brackets than others.
+  * f.)
+There are different numbers of people in the age brackets and thus we might expect more positive cases in some age brackets than others.
 Read in the `Texas_Age_Demographic_Data.csv` file and process it down to a tibble named `nueces_demographics` with just the total number of people in each 20 year age bracket in Nueces county using tidyverse commands.
 The tibble should have 5 rows and 2 columns.
 Name the columns `age_class` and `num_people` as follows:

 ```r
 > nueces_demographics